 If there is a criticism of the Motley Fool Stock Advisor it’s that, like many subscription services, there’s a constant effort to upsell you into additional services.
 But if you can deflect the sales pitches, that shouldn’t be a problem at all.

 Morningstar is perhaps the single biggest — and most respected — investment source anywhere.
 Not only is the company constantly being quoted and referenced in the financial media, but their stock and fund analysis is considered top-of-the-line.
 This is particularly true of their mutual fund analysis, which is generally regarded as the best in the industry.

 Morningstar doesn’t provide actual stock recommendations.
 But they do provide all the tools you’ll need to become a better investor.

-Morningstar Premium does provide their top investment picks, as well as analyst reports on those picks.
+Morningstar Investor does provide their top investment picks, as well as analyst reports on those picks.
 They also offer their Portfolio Manager and Portfolio X-Ray tools, and detailed stock screeners.
-And to help you become a better investor, they offer Morningstar Investment Classroom.
+And to help you become a better investor, they offer the Morningstar Investing Classroom.
 It’s a self-study course to help you learn more about investing as well as the basics of portfolio construction.